 As a reporter for the Los Angeles Evening Herald and Express (later, Herald Examiner), Aggie not only reported on crimes throughout the city, but sometimes she helped solve them.
 Using quick wit and intuition, Aggie helped her newspaper live up to its motto "The First with the Latest."

 Through the Los Angeles Herald Examiner's photo archive, now held by the Los Angeles Public Library, the cases Aggie covered are more than just faded headlines, but come to life in light and shadow.
-As you can see, her notebook was filled with some of the most Deranged L.A.
+As you can see, her notes were filled with some of the most deranged L.A.
 Crimes ever perpetrated in Los Angeles, and Aggie sometimes served as more than just an observer.

 Paperback, 145 pages

 Printed in the USA